carol-hsu/carol-hsu.github.io/content/post/first_container.md

 without affecting others' schedules.

 * **Optimize resource allocation**:
-We can carefully allocate the suffient resource to each microservice so as to reduce the overall computing cost.
+We can carefully allocate the sufficient resource to each microservice so as to reduce the overall computing cost.
 Smaller, independent components are also easier to scale and schedule.